-Parramatta Marist is a Catholic school with a history and tradition spanning over 190 years.
-Parramatta Marist was first Catholic school established in Australia, and second oldest school in Australia.
+Parramatta Marist is a Catholic school with a history and tradition spanning over 200 years.
+Parramatta Marist was the first Catholic school established in Australia, and is the second oldest school in Australia.

 Parramatta Marist began as a school established by Fr.
 John Therry in Hunter Street Parramatta in 1820, under the direction of Mr George Morley.
 The school was transferred to the site of the present Cathedral in 1837 and entrusted to the care of the Marist Brothers in 1875.
 This unbroken connection to the Catholic community of the Parramatta district makes Parramatta Marist the oldest Catholic school in Australia and the second oldest school in the country.
 A list of Headmasters from the time of Mr Morley to the present time is situated in the administration building at the school.

 The first three Brothers in 1875 took over a small School of 32 pupils, a number that would grow to over 100 within 12 months.
 Parramatta was still in many ways a small rural town, and the Brothers were accommodated on a 23-acre farm at North Parramatta; the income from which helped to finance the school.
 Conditions at the school were less than adequate, and the early Brothers worked hard to develop the scholastic, sporting and cultural achievements of their students, often with very few resources.

 1880s - 1960s